cuff-links/mongo/tutorial/Write-Tests-For-Server-Code.md

 This section will cover the basics of each utility, but for more specific information, refer to the source code for each utility.

-A great, well-commented example of a JS test using `ReplSetTest`\` is [replset1.js](https://github.com/mongodb/mongo/blob/master/jstests/replsets/replset1.js).
+A great, well-commented example of a JS test using `ReplSetTest` is [replset1.js](https://github.com/mongodb/mongo/blob/master/jstests/replsets/replset1.js).
 The name of the test however is an example of bad test naming; make your test names are meaningful.

-Similarly, [cleanup\_orphaned\_cmd.js](https://github.com/mongodb/mongo/blob/master/jstests/sharding/cleanup_orphaned_cmd.js) is a good example of a JS test using `ShardingTest`.
+Similarly, [cleanup\_orphaned\_cmd\_hashed.js](https://github.com/mongodb/mongo/blob/master/jstests/sharding/cleanup_orphaned_cmd_hashed.js) is a good example of a JS test using `ShardingTest`.

 For an example of a test that uses `ToolTest`, see [dumprestore2.js](https://github.com/mongodb/mongo/blob/master/jstests/tool/dumprestore2.js).